gantry/docs/pages/01.gantry5/01.basics/04.getting-started/docs.md

 ![Administrator](../../configure/gantry-admin/admin_access_1.png?classes=shadow,border)

 When you have installed and activated both the Gantry framework and your Gantry-powered theme, you can access the Gantry 5 administrator in several different ways.
-The easiest being simply navigating to **Components → Gantry 5 Templates** from the back end of Joomla.
+The easiest being simply navigating to **Components → Gantry 5 Themes** from the back end of Joomla.

 Here, you will see a list of any installed Gantry-powered themes.
 You can **Preview** the theme from here or select **Configure** to go directly to the **Gantry Administrator** where you can get started modifying your Gantry-powered site.